-Please note that the School of Education cannot guarantee that every course listed below will be offered during the 2016-17 academic year.
-For the most upto-date listing of the School of Education's course offerings, including details of course pre-requisites and enrollment restrictions, please visit https://sis.jhu.edu/classes/.
+Please note that the School of Education cannot guarantee that every course listed below will be offered during the 2017-18 academic year.
+For the most up-to-date listing of the School of Education's course offerings, please visit https://sis.jhu.edu/classes/.